 encouraged to direct their drawings in an individual and playful way, exploring

 materials and experimenting with composition, creating a great opportunity to

 develop new and build on existing drawing skills, or create new ideas and incorporate them into the life studio.
 Supportive group crits

 and lively discussions will take place during the course, building your confidence as a collective group of artists.
 Come

 with an open mind and see where your drawing takes you!”

-Whether you already live in London, or you come to to live here during your time on the School Leavers Programme - you will discover new and intriguing aspects of the city that you didn't know existed.
+Whether you already live in London, or you come to to live here during your time on The Drawing Gap - you will discover new and intriguing aspects of the city that you didn't know existed.
 We have many out-of-house courses that might have you drawing in a London park, in busy interior spaces such as train stations, or around the local urban landscape in Shoreditch.
 London is a city built on a river, so this course in particular will follow the Thames, walking and drawing along its banks to discover beaches, old quays and bridges.
 T.S Eliot described the Thames as a ‘brown, forgotten god’, and putting it at the heart of this course will offer a way of thinking through the complexity of our relationship to the natural world.

 We will consider the ways it is inhabited by people and animals today, the tugs and houseboats that chart its course to the wading birds and insects on its mudflats.
 We will also think about how the river links us to the city's past and how each tide change uncovers material fragments, each with their own stories.
 We will draw how the weather and reflections plays across its surface, and imagine what is submerged in its depths, from marine life, to shipwrecks and Brunnels’ uncompleted tunnel.